humanlayer/humanlayer/docs/getting-started.md

 ### Connect Slack

-Web approvals are a start, but FunctionLayer really shines when you connect your slack instance.
+Web approvals are a start, but HumanLayer really shines when you connect your slack instance.
 See [configuring slack](./configuring-slack.md) for more information on how to do this, and then you can

 ### Try a Human as tool